Importing Videos

 Harvestry accepts local video files and URLs from YouTube, Vimeo, and over a thousand other video platforms.

-Two Ways to Import
+Three Ways to Import

 - Local file — Pick a video already on your Mac.
 No internet required.
 The file stays in its original location; Harvestry stores only the path.